FDio/csit/docs/job_specs/report_iterative/3n-hsw/vpp-mrr-00.md

 1c AND 64b AND mrr AND xl710 AND drv_vfio_pci AND ethip4-ip4scale2m
 2c AND 64b AND mrr AND xl710 AND drv_vfio_pci AND ethip4-ip4scale2m
 4c AND 64b AND mrr AND xl710 AND drv_vfio_pci AND ethip4-ip4scale2m
+##### ethip4-ip4scale2m-rnd
+1c AND 64b AND mrr AND xl710 AND drv_vfio_pci AND ethip4-ip4scale2m-rnd
+2c AND 64b AND mrr AND xl710 AND drv_vfio_pci AND ethip4-ip4scale2m-rnd
+4c AND 64b AND mrr AND xl710 AND drv_vfio_pci AND ethip4-ip4scale2m-rnd
 ##### dot1q-ip4base
 1c AND 64b AND mrr AND xl710 AND drv_vfio_pci AND dot1q-ip4base
 2c AND 64b AND mrr AND xl710 AND drv_vfio_pci AND dot1q-ip4base